sjt48/mps-to-circuit/README.md

 # MPS to circuit

-Toolbox for converting matrix product states to a Qiskit quantum circuits.
+Toolbox for converting matrix product states to Qiskit quantum circuits.

 ## Development